bryanjswift/mootools-plugins/Docs/Fx/Fx.Position.md

 ### Syntax:

-	myPosition.center([width [,height]]);
+	myPosition.center([height [,width]]);

 ### Arguments:

+1. height - (*number*, optional) height the element should be considered for the purposes of positioning, uses actual element height if not specified
 1. width - (*number*, optional) width the element should be considered for the purposes of positioning, uses actual element width if not specified
-1. height - (*number*, optional) height the element should be considered for the purposes of positioning, uses actual element height if not specified

 ### Returns: